JWitcoff/CS50_Final/README.md

 The project is structured into modular components, each handling specific aspects of the ordering system:

 #### Cart Management (`src/core/cart.py`)
 Initially, the cart system struggled with handling multiple items when some required modifications.
-After careful consideration, we implemented a two-phase item processing approach:
+After careful consideration, I implemented a two-phase item processing approach:
 - Immediately adds non-modifiable items to the cart
 - Queues items requiring modification for sequential processing
 - Maintains cart state throughout the modification flow